EraldyHq/kubee/resources/charts/kubernetes-dashboard/README.md

 ### Cluster file Configuration

-All configurations can be seen in their respectives `values file`
+All configurations can be seen in their respective `values file`
 * [kubernetes_dashboard values file](values.yaml)
 * [kubee values file](../kubee/values.yaml)